danieloskarsson/jsond/README.md

 ## Arrays

-A JSOND array MUST define a list/sequence of values in such way that all corresponding JSON array values are defined by at least one of the values in the JSOND array.
+A JSOND array MUST define a sequence of values in such way that all corresponding JSON array values are defined by at least one of the values in the JSOND array.

 ## Booleans